Bhaktisiddhanta Sarasvati: Crises of succession

 The Gaudiya Math mission, inspired by Bhaktivinoda and developed by Bhaktisiddhanta, emerged as one of "the most powerful reformist movements" of colonial Bengal in the 19th and early 20th century.
 In mission and scope it parallelled the efforts of Swami Vivekananda and the Ramakrishna Mission, and challenged modern advaita Vedanta spirituality that had come to dominate the religious sensibilities of the Hindu middle class in India and the way Hinduism was understood in the West.
 Rather than appointing a successor, Bhaktisiddhanta Sarasvati instead instructed his leading disciples to jointly run the mission in his absence, and expected that qualified leaders would emerge naturally "on the strength of their personal merit".
 However, weeks after his departure a crisis of succession broke out, resulting in factions and legal infighting.
 The united mission was first split into two separate institutions and later on was fragmented into several smaller groups that began functioning and furthering the movement independently.

 The Gaudiya Math movement, however, slowly regained its strength.
 In 1966 Abhay Caranararavinda De, now A.C.
 Bhaktivedanta Swami, founded in New York City the International Society for Krishna Consciousness (ISKCON).
-Modeled after the original Gaudiya Math and emulating its emphasis on dynamic mission and spiritual practice, ISKCON soon popularised Chaitanya Vaishnavism on a global scale, becoming a world's leading proponent of Hindu bhakti personalism.
+Modeled after the original Gaudiya Math and emulating its emphasis on dynamic mission and spiritual practice, ISKCON soon popularised Chaitanya Vaishnavism on a global scale, becoming the world's leading proponent of Hindu bhakti personalism.

 Today Bhaktisiddhanta Sarasvati's Gaudiya Math movement includes more than forty independent institutions, hundreds of centres and more than 500,000 practitioners globally, with scholars acknowledging its public profile as far exceeding the size of its constituency.

-Disciples and their contribution

-Among all the branches of Gaudiya Vaisnava Sampradaya, it is not an exaggeration to say that followers of Bhaktivinoda and Bhaktisiddhanta have made the most far-reaching contributions in terms of spreading the message of Lord Chaitanya, making bhakti accessible to Western audience and preserving the deep philosophical heritage of the sect.

-Some of his noteworthy disciples were: